 In online banking, good security hinges on a rock-solid password.

-But many passwords are easily hacked, says DeCastro.
-He advises using a difficult password with a three-, four- or five-word phrase followed by a number and a symbol, such as an exclamation point.
+But many passwords are easily hacked.
+Use a difficult password with a three-, four- or five-word phrase followed by a number and a symbol, such as an exclamation point.

-“Never write your password down,” he says.
+Don’t write your passwords down.
 Also, don’t let your computer remember your password.

 Know what bank apps you’re downloading

 Downloading third-party apps not issued by an authorized bank is also dicey.
-“Download apps you trust,” says Mahaffey.
+“Download apps you trust,” says Kevin Mahaffey, chief technology officer at Lookout Inc, a mobile security firm.
 To do that, look at app ratings and quality.

-“If there aren’t many downloads, you want to be careful,” says Mahaffey.
-“Smart phones have the same security issues as PCs.
+“If there aren’t many downloads, you want to be careful,” Mahaffey says.
+“Smartphones have the same security issues as PCs.
 Don’t let your guard down.”